-If a faculty member believes a student has committed academic misconduct, they are required by the university to report the student to the Committee on Academic Misconduct (COAM).
+If a faculty member believes a student has committed academic misconduct, they are required by the university to report the student to the COAM).
 If COAM finds the student has violated the Code of Student Conduct, sanctions could include a failing grade and suspension or dismissal from the University.